devsoc-unsw/bridges/backend/API.md

 Upload a PDF for AI-based info extraction.

+### POST /api/social/scrapeDetails

+Paste social links to auto-fill followers and other information.

-### POST /api/social/scrape
+### POST /api/social/scrapeEvents

-Paste social links to auto-fill followers.
+Paste social links to auto-fill events.

 ---